Retired Senior Technical Advisor Transportation, Telecom & Grid Division

 TVA (Tennessee Valley Authority)

-Tom Carpenter provides Governance and Oversight for TVA's compliance with NERC/SERC reliability standards.
+Tom Carpenter provides Governance and Oversight for compliance to NERC/SERC reliability standards at a large electrical utility.
 He has over 35 years of experience in the electrical power industry and is a Senior Member of the IEEE, including membership in the IEEE Power & Energy Society (PES) and IEEE Standards Association (SA).
 Tom has a BSEE and is a licensed electrician and licensed professional engineer.
 He serves as the treasurer of the IEEE Energy Storage & Stationary Battery (ESSB) Committee, is a former Principal Member of the NFPA 70E Technical Committee, and is a certified high and low voltage electrical safety trainer.

 Curtis Ashton has 27+ years of experience in the battery/power industry.
 He has been involved with Battcon for about 2/3 of that time.
 In addition, he served a term on IEEE RevCom, is the former vice-chair of ATIS-STEP, the former vice-president of the IEEE PELS Intelec Executive Committee (TC7), and is the present IEEE PES ESSB chair.
 He is also an NFPA member, and has a patent to his name dealing with line-powering of fiber networks.
 He has been published numerous times in many publications, and has presented at many conferences, along with being a primary author of a few IEEE standards.